FREQUENTLY ASKED QUESTIONS

 First, find out if your stone is porous at all (even semi) if it is, the short answer is yes, you will need a sealer.
 Sealants block liquids from seeping into the stone, and a properly sealed countertop will cause liquids to bead on the surface.
 Liquids with color such as grape juice, and red wine, along with fatty substances like cooking oil, grease, or petroleum products can permanently stain stone that is porous.

 DO I NEED A PLUMBER?

 Yes, while West Michigan Granite is happy to help with all your stone needs, our hands are tied due to licensing.
-There are many restrictions when it comes to assisting in other aspects of home improvement such as plumbing, and electrical.
+There are many restrictions when it comes to assisting in other aspects of home improvement such as plumbing, tear-out, and electrical.
 We do, however, work with many designers and builders and would be happy to give you a good reference.